Binary Distillation Process and Systems

 The liquid mixture to be separated is heated to create a vapour.
 The vapour formed is condensed in a condenser and withdrawn as a product.
 As there is no reflex, products of relatively low purities are obtained.

 The liquid mixture to be separated is heated to create a vapour, and the vapour formed is condensed in a condenser.
 A part of the condensed liquid is returned to the distillation still (as a reflex) and the remaining part is withdrawn as a product.
-In this method, the liquid and vapour are brought into intimate contact a number of times and an almost pure product can be achieved.
+In this method, the liquid and vapour are brought into intimate contact several times and an almost pure product can be achieved.

 Standard methods used in distillation practice are

-Out of these three methods, distillation with rectification or simply called rectification is the most important.
+Out of these three methods, distillation with rectification simply called rectification is the most important.
 The first two methods are carried out without reflux and the third one is carried out with reflex (which is nothing but returning a part of the condensed liquid back to the distillation system).

 (i) Differential or simple distillation